josemacan/MIPS_Assembler/README.md

 * Opcode number can be added as a decimal, hexadecimal or binary number.
 * Function number can be added as decimal or binary number.
 * Registers are both refered by their conventional names (e.g: $zero) or by their numbers (e.g: $0)
+* Binary source code is generated into a .mem program

 ## Get Started